Panasonic G9 vs Sony A6000

 Review summary: Panasonic G9 vs Sony A6000

 So how do things add up?
 Which of the two cameras – the Panasonic G9 or the Sony A6000 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is one clearly better than the other?
+The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.